PA - Programmatic Agreement

 A document that is developed at the beginning of the project that defines the scope and schedule, as well as mechanism for modifications.
 The plan is signed by all shareholders.

 A plan between all parties involved in project development and implementation that defines the scope, schedule, budget, roles and responsibilities for the project.
-It is signed by officials at the park, region, DSC and FHWA who have the authority commission the project and commit fiscal and human resources to it.
+It is signed by officials at the park, region, Denver Service Center and Federal Highway Administration (FHWA) who have the authority commission the project and commit fiscal and human resources to it.
 Changes to the project management plan are coordinated by the project manager.

 Project Manager (PM)

-The person responsible for program plans, funding, schedules, and timely completion within cost limitations.
+Denver Service Center Project Managers are responsible for program plans, funding, schedules, and timely completion within cost limitations.
 Planning responsibilities include developing acquisition strategies and promoting full and open competition.
-The Project Managers are the primary Contracting Officer Representatives (CORs) and may delegate alternate COR responsibilities to the Project Specialists.
+Project Managers are the primary Contracting Officer Representatives (CORs) and may delegate alternate COR responsibilities to the Denver Service Center Project Specialists (PS).

 Project Planning & Compliance (PPC)